RaffiKian/RKCalendar/README.md

 ## Disabled-dates setting

-Use any mode and set one or more dates to be disabled (un-selectable).
+Use any mode and set zero or more dates to be disabled (un-selectable).

 For example: